launchflow/buildflow-docs/docs/features/autoscaling.md

 Our autoscaling is powered by [Ray](https://www.ray.io) and [Ray clusters](https://docs.ray.io/en/latest/cluster/).
 When running on a single machine (such as your local computer) the autoscaler will only scale up to use the available CPUs on your machine.
 When running in a cloud environement, the autoscaler will spin up/down VMs, **no Kubernetes required**!

-## Streaming
+## Pipelines

 For Streaming runtimes, we have the concept of a `replica`, which represents one process that is pulling data from your streaming source.
-The autoscaler will scale your Processor based on the size of your source's backlog, the throughput of your application, and the current utilization of your cluster.
+The autoscaler will scale your Pipeline based on the size of your source's backlog, the throughput of your application, and the current utilization of your cluster.

 ### When do we scale up?